Arb-aya/JavascriptSnake/README.md

 After conversing with my mentor I had two viable options, pong or snake.
 I chose snake (simply because I find it more fun to play).

+This site does not function on Internet Explorer as it uses ES6 features.

 ## UX
 ### User stories